LennaHammer/English/EVP/out/words_adverb.md

 /ˈrʌf.li/ NOT EXACTLY
 [B2]approximately
 - There has been an increase of roughly 2.25 million.
-- Roughly speaking, it's 2.25 million.
+- Roughly `speaking`, it's 2.25 million.
 - We have roughly the same tastes.

 ## 707. sadly ## adverb